polakowo/datadocs/docs/machine-learning/advanced-features.md

 #### PCA

 - PCA (Principal Component Analysis) performs a linear mapping of the data to a lower-dimensional space in such a way that the variance of the data in the low-dimensional representation is maximized.
-It does so by calculating the eigenvectors from the covariance matrix.
+    - It does so by calculating the eigenvectors from the covariance matrix.
+- Helps decorrelating correlated features.
     - Can drop the least important feature while still retaining the most valuable parts.
 - In practice, we would choose the number of principal components such that we can explain 90% of the initial data dispersion (via the `explained_variance_ratio`)
 - Each of the new features or components created after PCA are all independent of one another.
 - Mainly applied to dense data.